 - Over half a million dollars awarded to 194 students to promote women’s health through education.

 |Dr. Doris Howell with Scholars (Left to right) Angela Zuo,|

 Jennifer Beuchel and Stephanie Myers

 San Diego, CA. – August 2014.
 The Doris A. Howell Foundation presented its fall 2014 scholarship awards.
-Candidates from UCSD and USD Hahn School of Nursing will be researching new fields of study as well as new means to create awareness on women’s health.
+Three new scholarships were awarded to Candidates from UCSD and USD Hahn School of Nursing will be researching new fields of study as well as new means to create awareness on women’s health.